jonasmcferreira/whiteiron/jhed-wasteland/npcs-and-factions.md

 Rhendi should be the focus of anything mechanical and flying

 Progress - hot air balloon tethered to ground as guard tower, gliding wings, winged boots, movable hot air balloon, zepplin

+## Other Adventurers

+Two main groups of adventurers, one rival (opposite goals and allies), the other supportive (group 3 each)